 If you are outdoors and able to access a body of water, notice the water itself - its color, its stillness or movement, what energy it evokes, its resonance.
 Use your senses to welcome the water into your body and into your spirit.

 If you are indoors, find a tangible way to create a connection with water.
-For example, you might fill a special bowl or cup with water.
-As you do so, you might recite a prayer, poem, or spiritual teaching, inviting our shared hopes towards justice or liberation or repair to enter with the flow of the water.
+You might fill a special bowl or cup with water.